oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 The API allows allocation of buffers and images at device and sub device granularity with full cacheablity hints.

-- Buffers are transperant memory accessed through virtual address pointers
+- Buffers are transparent memory accessed through virtual address pointers
 - Images are opaque objects accessed through handles

 The memory APIs provide allocation methods to allocate either device,